tribut/ttrss-videoframes/README.md

 ![Screenshot](http://i.imgur.com/MhccdQn.png)

 This plugins allows the inclusion of iframes from the above listed sites without the *sandbox* attribute to allow flash videos.
+Additionally, the plugin will transform directly embedded flash videos from those site to iframes so they can be shown as well.

-If you do not trust one or more of the sites this plugin could be considered a security risk.
+If you do not trust one or more of the sites this plugin could be considered a *security risk*.
 It will force the iframe to be requested over https to avoid possible MITM scenarios however.
-Additionally, the plugin will transform directly embedded flash videos from those site to iframes so they can be shown as well.

-Requires tt-rss 1.7.5 or later.
+Requires **tt-rss 1.7.5 or later**.
 Note, that if your browser does not support the sandbox attribute, this plugin might not work on versions of tt-rss prior to 1.7.6.

 Copyright (c) 2013 [Felix Eckhofer](http://www.eckhofer.com)